Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.

-### Step 1: Register an Azure AD Tenant
+### Step 1: Register your application in an Azure AD Tenant

-To use this sample you will need a Azure Active Directory Tenant.
+To use this sample you will need an Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/documentation/articles/sign-up-organization/).
 These docs should get you started on your way to using Azure AD.

+You can follow the instructions [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-devquickstarts-webapp-java#step-1-register-the-new-app-with-azure-ad) to register the app with Azure AD.

 ### Step 2: Download Java (7 and above) for your platform